wangdi4/llvm/llvm/docs/LangRef.rst

     is propagated down the call chain, until either a call site marked by a noinline attibute, or a function declared with a noinline attribute.
 A callee marked with a noinline attribute, is not inlined.
+``inlinelist``
+    This attribute indicates that the inliner should force inlining of the current function or callsite.
+Callsites and functions for inlining are supplied in command line with the ``-inline-inline-list`` command line option.
+``noinlinelist``
+    This attribute indicates that the inliner must not inline the current function or callsite.
+Callsites and functions for not inlining are supplied in command line with the ``-inline-noinline-list`` command line option.
 ..
 END INTEL_CUSTOMIZATION
 ``builtin``
     This indicates that the callee function at a call site should be